I loved you is a reversible text

 Definition: Reversible text is a literary text which satisfies four conditions:

 Using ambiguity in a literary text is nothing new.
 Reversible text as a device is different from other devices which rely on ambiguity, double meanings, such as irony, satire, allegory, subtext.
-Those devices require a reader to grasp two ideas at once to understand the meaning of the text.
-The reversible text, by contrast, is designed so that each Model reader can NOT find both meanings.
+Those devices require a reader to grasp two ideas at once to understand the intended meaning of the text.
+The reversible text, by contrast, is designed so that each implied reader can NOT find both meanings.

 Let us notice that such a device as reversible text is particularly useful in Russia, where it plays a role of trojan horse.
 In cases of censorship, for example, this may help to smuggle in forbidden ideas, hiding them from censors.
 In a case of a strong domineering mass culture, a dissident poet may want to pacify mass readers, making the text look traditional on the first glance, while it is delivering the author's ideas to a sympathetic reader.
 Those adversarial circumstances were always major Pushkin's concerns.